explore

 The ski slopes at Diamond Peak have epic views of Lake Tahoe down below.

 Sprawling over 4,800 acres, Heavenly Mountain Ski Resort enjoys an average 360 inches of snowfall a year.
-But they don’t rest on their laurels — they also have one of the most sophisticated snow-making systems available, which they use to keep the slopes pristine and powdery.
+But they don’t rest on their laurels — Heavenly Village also has one of the most sophisticated snow-making systems available, which they use to keep the slopes pristine and powdery.
 It also enjoys the highest elevation of all Lake Tahoe’s ski slopes, with peak lift-service elevation up to 10,040 feet.

-Lake Tahoe’s pristine freshwater beaches aren’t just for the summer.
-Take a hike to a secluded beach and you will discover scenery every bit as breathtaking as the beaches in the summer — but without the crowds!
+If you’re looking for things to do in Lake Tahoe in winter besides skiing, Lake Tahoe’s pristine freshwater beaches aren’t just for the summer.
+Take a hike to a secluded beach and you will discover scenery every bit as breathtaking as the beautiful beaches in the summer months — but without the crowds!

 During the winter you can have popular beaches like Secret Cove all to yourself.